Request Assessment

 SEO includes both on-page SEO, where you attempt to make alterations to your web code and content to improve its ranking, and off-page SEO, where you try to reach out to individuals outside of your company to acquire backlinks and traffic from other sources.

-66. Paid search
+75. Paid search

 Paid search is the practice of displaying ads on search engines based on the terms, or keywords, individuals search for.
 Paid search works on a pay-per-click basis, meaning you only pay when someone clicks your ad for a given keyword.

-67. Keyword research
+76. Keyword research

 Keyword research is the process of identifying the search terms that your prospective site visitors are looking for online.
-It is critical to ensuring your content can be found on search engine results pages.
+It is critical to ensure your content can be found on search engine results pages.

 Such research isn’t the only element that impacts your digital visibility, but if you’re trying to drive traffic to your website, you should actively investigate which keywords work best.